Is Back Pain Caused By A Weak Core?

-Drawing cause and effect relationships can be inaccurate.
+Drawing cause-and-effect relationships can be inaccurate.
 For example ‘the muscle is weak therefore the weak muscle caused the back pain rather than the person experienced pain which resulted in weakness’

-A widely studied example of this was a study that showed women taking combine hormone replacement therapy(HRT) also had lower than average incidence of coronary heart disease (CHD), leading doctors to propose that HRT was protective against CHD.
+A widely studied example of this was a study that showed women taking combined hormone replacement therapy(HRT) also had a lower than average incidence of coronary heart disease (CHD), leading doctors to propose that HRT was protective against CHD.
 Later RCT trials showed HRT actually resulted in a slight increase in the risk of CHD.

-The results were explained by confounding factors about the population group studied and that those recruited tended to be from higher socioeconomic background, had better diets and exercise regimes.
+The results were explained by confounding factors about the population group studied and that those recruited tended to be from higher socioeconomic background, and had better diets and exercise regimes.